Awards and Grants

 Community-funded grants of up to $200,000 for a pilot-phase clinical trial or translational research project.

 1. John Zalcberg OAM Award for Excellence in AGITG Research

 The John Zalcberg AO Award for Excellence in AGITG Research recognises a member who has made a significant and outstanding leadership contribution to AGITG research over a sustained period.
 Nominations may recognise the contributions of investigators, research staff and community members of the AGITG.

 2. Merck–AGITG Clinical Research Fellowship in GI Cancer

-The Merck-AGITG Clinical Research Fellowship in GI Cancer is a prestigious two-year Fellowship valued at AUD$150,000.
+The Merck–AGITG Clinical Research Fellowship in GI Cancer is a prestigious one-year fellowship valued at AUD$150,000.
 The Fellowship provides early career researchers with an opportunity to work in the busiest GI clinic in the UK and to assist in the development of collaborative links between the AGITG and UK research groups.